-ESA Ecological Support Area - Areas that are not essential for meeting biodiversity targets, but that play an important role in supporting the functioning of Pas or CBAs, and are often vital for delivering ecosystem services. ММР Maintenance Management Plan - means a maintenance management plan for maintenance purposes defined and adopted by the competent authority NEMA National Environmental Management Act (Act 107 of 1998) as amended 2017 - national environmental legislation that provides principles for decision-making on matters that affect the environment.
+ESA Ecological Support Area - Areas that are not essential for meeting biodive but that play an important role in supporting the functioning of Pas or CBAs, and are often vital for delivering ecosystem services.
+MMP Maintenance Management Plan - means a maintenance management plan for maintenance purposes defined and adopted by the competent authority NEMA National Environmental Management Act (Act 107 of 1998) as amended 2017 - national environmental legislation that provides principles for decision-making on matters that affect the environment.
 PA Protected Area - A protected area is an area of land or sea that is formally protected by law and managed mainly for biodiversity conservation.
-Protected areas recogni National Environmental Management: Protected Areas Act (Act 57 of 2003) (here referred to as the Protected Areas Act) are considered formal protected areas i NPAES.
-This is a narrower definition of protected areas than the International Uni Conservation of Nature (IUCN) definition.1 The NPAES distinguishes between land protected areas, which may protect both terrestrial and freshwater biodiversity features, and marine protected areas.
+Protected areas recognised in the National Environmental Management: Protected Areas Act (Act 57 of 2003) (hereafter referred to as the Protected Areas Act) are considered formal protected areas in the NPAES.
+This is a narrower definition of protected areas than the International Union for Conservation of Nature (IUCN) definition.1 The NPAES distinguishes between land-based protected areas, which may protect both terrestrial and freshwater biodiversity features, and marine protected areas.